I gave you the guy! Detective Lassiter:

 - John Putnam Thatcher, written by Emma Lathen (pseudonym for the writing partnership of Mary Jane Latsis and Martha Henissart), is a Wall Street banker.
 Supposedly the two chose a banker as their detective because "there is nothing on God's earth a banker can't get into".
 (Though, if they'd been writing after the banking crisis/recession instead of before .... )

 - Irwin Maurice "Fletch" Fletcher, from Gregory McDonald's series of Fletch novels.
 As far as is known, he was only ever suspected in Confess, Fletch, and even then not seriously; for five of the books he's an Intrepid Reporter but about halfway through the series goes into semiretirement and is just the guy who happens to be there.

 - Brother William of Baskerville from The Name of the Rose.

 - TKKG from the series of the same name.
 A group of kids doing investigations.

-- Simon Rattray (Elleston Trevor) wrote a series of mysteries with chess-themed titles about Hugo Bishop.
+- Simon Rattray (a pseudonym for Elleston Trevor) wrote a series of mysteries with chess-themed titles about Hugo Bishop.
 The back covers of the 1980s editions all carried the words, "He's not a cop, nor a private eye.
 He just shows up to help."
 He's noted as writing books collectively titled Personality Under Stress, which suggests some sort of psychologist, but he's accustomed to things like finding a bomb in his airplane.
 He's on a First Name Basis with a Scotland Yard inspector (they're old school chums), and a number of other policemen recognize him with a respectful, "Oh, it's you, Mr. Bishop," and take his orders without much question.